Oxides & Opacifiers

 CMC Finnfix (Organic Polymer)

-Added to glazes for application by brushing, generally incorporate up to 5% of binder.
-Mix with a glaze stirrer attachment or hand blender untill glaze is smooth.
+Added to glazes, as thickning agent, for application by brushing, generally incorporate up to 5% of binder.
+Mix with a glaze stirrer attachment or hand blender untill glaze is smooth, this usually takes up to 40 minutes with an electric mixer.
 Also useful in 0.5 - 2% addition to avoid colour transfer or for majolica painting.
 Carboxymethyl cellulose

 Cobalt Carbonate